Internal Funding Opportunities through Carnegie Mellon

 Students who are interested in applying for external fellowships should see their advisor or check the on-line information provided by the Office of Scholarships and Fellowships Web site.
 The Web site is an excellent resource for locating an abundance of information regarding available funding for students.

-Research assistantships, and special fellowships are available to qualified, full-time students in the Ph.D. program.
+Research assistantships and special fellowships are available to qualified, full-time students in the Ph.D. program.
 Financial aid from the department includes full graduate tuition plus a monthly stipend for each academic month.
 Health insurance, activities and other fees are the responsibility of the students.
 Many students pay for their Carnegie Mellon health insurance and other charges directly from their stipend through TMS.
 Information regarding this option is available on the Student Health Office web site.
-Other questions concerning payment options should be addressed to enrollment services or the payroll office.
+Other questions concerning payment options should be addressed to The Hub.